ArthuryanLoheac/ZAPPY/docs/docs/zappy/PLUGIN_CREATION.md

         // Handle user input or events
         // return true if the event is consumed
-        // datas is a ref to the structure datas (used for send datas to serv) }
+        // datas is a ref to the structure datas (used for send datas to serv)
+        // Updated logic for handling events
+    }

+    int priority() const override {
+        // Return the priority of the plugin
+        // Greater the value faster it will be taken return 10; // Example priority value
+    }
 };
 ```